 Croatia’s sunniest island Hvar hides so many beauties.
 Apart from the island’s landscape, scented lavender fields and arancini from the island’s citruses, first class wines, trendy beaches and catering offers, there are those hidden historical values of the heritage, hidden behind the monastery walls.

 The central stone core of the town Hvar, called “piazza”, will leave nobody indifferent.
 Among many souveniers in the shops or coral jewelry stores intended for cruiser tourists, there is one special product that definitely needs emphasizing – a souvenier from Hvar created by diligent and dedicated work of the Benedictine nuns – Hvar lace.

-The strings are best knitted during the damp (southern) weather.
+The strings are best embroidered during the damp (southern) weather.

-1. Tenerife – knitted with a small sowing needle on a piece of cardboard,
+1. Tenerife – embroidered with a small sowing needle on a piece of cardboard,

-2. Tenerife with wrinkling in the circle – knitted with a small sowing needle and a metal needle for the mesh and
+2. Tenerife with wrinkling in the circle – embroidered with a small sowing needle and a metal needle for the mesh and

 3. Antique with wrinkling on the frame – embroidery with a small sowing needle with various stitching on a stretched mesh.